21 Baby Girl Room Ideas for 2026

 When you prioritize how a room feels over how it might photograph for social media, the space retains its warmth and timelessness.

-Hi, I’m Afaf!
-I’m a law student who loves writing about everyday life – from home projects and crafts to fashion, beauty, and parenting tips.
+Hi, I'm Afaf!
+I'm a law student who loves writing about everyday life - from home projects and crafts to parenting tips.
+I've been writing for over a year, sharing ideas that are simple, practical, and easy to try.